reactjs/react.dev/src/content/reference/react/use.md

   if (shouldIncludeByline && !byline) {
     // Because `use` is inside a conditional block, we avoid blocking
-    // unncessarily when `shouldIncludeByline` is false.
+    // unnecssarily when `shouldIncludeByline` is false.
     setByline(use(fetchByline(authorId)));
   }